Articles & Information

 The problems with plastic piping is a growing problem.
 Plastic manufacturers are actively spending money to lobby for legalization of plastic piping.

-For more information about Plastic Piping, click here.
+For Plastic pipe click here.

 Copper is the proven choice.
 However, copper is becoming more expensive.
 Copper that is used in re-piping should be hard USA manufactured copper, properly installed and protected.
 Avoid re-piping with soft copper.
 When the soil is "Hot" protect the copper pipe with plastic sleeving.
 It is not recommended that copper be buried under concrete slabs.
 Copper pipe that is buried should be buried in sand or clean soil free of rocks and boulders that can damage the copper pipe when compacted.
 Also anywhere pipes make penetrations through concrete it should be wrapped or protected and given adequate clearances for movement and settling.